-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of PLX Technology, Inc., a Delaware corporation (the "COMPANY"), will be held at the Company's headquarters, 870 Maude Avenue, Sunnyvale, California, at 10:00 a.m., Pacific Daylight Time, on May 22, 2001, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of PLX Technology, Inc., a Delaware corporation (the "Company"), will be held at the Company's headquarters, 870 Maude Avenue, Sunnyvale, California, at 3:00 p.m., Pacific Daylight Time, on May 22, 2002, for the following purposes:

 - 1. ELECTION OF DIRECTORS.
-To elect six directors of the Company to serve until the 2002 annual meeting of stockholders or until their successors are elected and qualified. - 2.
+To elect six directors of the Company to serve until the 2003 annual meeting of stockholders or until their successors are elected and qualified. - 2.
 APPROVAL OF AN AMENDMENT TO THE PLX TECHNOLOGY, INC. 1999 STOCK INCENTIVE PLAN.
-To approve an amendment to the PLX Technology, Inc. 1999 Stock Incentive Plan to increase the number of shares reserved for issuance thereunder from 2,500,000 shares to 3,400,000 shares. - 3.
+To approve an amendment to the PLX Technology, Inc. 1999 Stock Incentive Plan to increase the number of shares reserved for issuance thereunder from 3,400,000 shares to 4,300,000 shares. - 3.
 RATIFICATION AND APPROVAL OF THE APPOINTMENT OF INDEPENDENT AUDITORS.
-To ratify and approve the appointment of Ernst & Young LLP as the independent auditors for the Company for the fiscal year ending December 31, 2001. - 4.
+To ratify and approve the appointment of Ernst & Young LLP as the independent auditors for the Company for the fiscal year ending December 31, 2002. - 4.
 OTHER BUSINESS.
 To transact such other business as may properly come before the Annual Meeting of Stockholders and any adjournment or postponement thereof.